 Orange County was officially established as an independent county in 1889, with the cities of Anaheim, Santa Ana, and Orange as the first cities.
 In 1892, oil fields were discovered in Brea, giving way to the first oil and land boom of Orange County.
 In 1904, the Pacific Electric Railway reached Newport Beach, connecting Orange County to Los Angeles.
 More and more cities gradually became incorporated as the county grew.
-The Plaza in Orange at the intersection of Chapman and Glassell was dedicated as the center of Orange County in 1908, and today, the surrounding area in Downtown Orange still reflects the old time charm of the early 1900s with brick storefronts, numerous antique shops, and the old fashioned original Watson’s Soda Fountain & Café.
+The Plaza in Orange at the intersection of Chapman and Glassell was dedicated as the center of Orange County in 1908.
+Today, the surrounding area in Downtown Orange still reflects the old time charm of the early 1900s with brick storefronts, numerous antique shops, and the old fashioned original Watson’s Soda Fountain & Café.
 Walter Knott began farming boysenberries in the community of Buena Park in 1920.
 Shortly after, Knott and his wife opened a farm stand and tea room, and in 1934, Cordelia Knott served a fried chicken dinner to guests that turned into the birth of the biggest chicken dinner restaurant in the world.
-By 1940, the chicken dinner restaurant was serving nearly 4,000 dinners on Sunday nights, so Walter created the Ghost Town to give customers something to do while they waited and to pay homage to his love for the Old West and the spirit of pioneers.
+By 1940, Mrs. Knott’s Chicken Dinner Restaurant was serving nearly 4,000 dinners on Sunday nights, so Walter created the Ghost Town to entertain customers while they waited and to pay homage to his love for the Old West and the spirit of pioneers.
 This set the stage for new buildings and themed areas, eventually leading the way to the creation of Knott’s Berry Farm, the first official theme park.
 Disneyland opened it’s doors in nearby Anaheim in 1955.
 You can see Walt Disney’s Garage and some of his early sketches and memorabilia at Stanley Ranch in Garden Grove.
 From Knott’s and Disneyland to the Mission in San Juan Capistrano and Crystal Cathedral in Garden Grove, Orange County houses some of the most historic and recognized buildings, communities, and points of interest in all the country.

 Orange County Statistics